VuGal/KL05-RPi-Testbed/README.md

 # FRDM-KL05Z Testbed device using Raspberry Pi 3B+

+The project goal was to create a testbed device for FRDM-KL05Z boards.
+Raspberry Pi 3B+ was used to enable Python and Robot Framework usage.
+The testbed board is connected to the RPi from one side and to the tested board from the other ("sandwich" connection).
+Also USB connection between RPi and KL05Z is needed to enable USB-CDC communication.
+Tests are launched from Linux environment on RPi.

 ## KL05Z
 Keil uVision5 was used during KL05Z code development. .hex file generation must be enabled.